kevL/yata/ReadMe.txt

 the following variables ought be respected:

 font=      a .NET string that represents the desired table-font (see Font->
-           Current font string)
+           Font ... be patient)
 font2=     a .NET string that represents a desired (usually smaller) font for
-           menus (To get a correct .NET font-string for menus, choose the font for the table and copy its string with Font->Current font string, then change the table-font back to what you like and paste the copied string into Settings.Cfg "font2=".
-Yata must be reloaded before it will display with a changed menu-font.) font3=     a .NET string that represents a desired font for the PropertyPanel (see notes at font2) pathall=   a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths)
+           menus (Yata needs to be reloaded before it will display with a changed menu-font) font3=     a .NET string that represents a desired font for the PropertyPanel (Yata needs to be reloaded before it will display with a changed PropertyPanel font) pathall=   a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths)